leo0514/vpc-on-classic-network/using-lbaas.md

 ### Example steps
 {: #lbaas-example-steps}

-The example steps that follow skip the prerequisite steps of using the [IBM Cloud UI](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console), [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-cli), or [VPC on Classic API](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-rest-apis) to provision a VPC, subnets, and instances.
+The example steps that follow skip the prerequisite steps of using the [IBM Cloud UI](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console), [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-cli), or [VPC API](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-rest-apis) to provision a VPC, subnets, and instances.

 The load balancer example steps also can be run using the [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-vpc-reference#load-balancer).
 {: note}